 Entered at 5 pm and immediately noticed … a bigger crowd compared to last year!
 Most visitors were probably satisfied patrons from previous years like me, or the result of more intensive promotion this year.

-Sticking to my ritual-within-a-ritual, i.e. USS visiting strategy, I then hit my favourite rides first, beginning with Transformers: The Ride.
+Sticking to my ritual-within-a-ritual, i.e. USS visiting strategy, I then headed for my favourite rides, beginning with Transformers: The Ride.
 Thanks to USS’ wonderful “Single Rider” system, I managed to finish all the rides I was keen on within an hour.
 It was just slightly after six when I got off the last ride.
 (That being the wet-wet Jurassic Park Rapids Adventure)